 The fog started lifting in the valleys, so we headed lower to scan the valleys.
 Saw a nice Common Duiker, but it wasn’t on my list (some regret later, there were numerous duiker and steenbuck sightings every day on the ranch, I didn’t consider them earlier).

-A neat critter was found actually 2 on the road-the Karoo earthworm.
-3-4 foot long!
+A neat critter was found 2 on the road-the Karoo earthworm.
+3-4 feet long!

 African shooting sticks and Warthog Hunt

-After the earthworm encounter, we found a good hillside to view from.
+After the earthworm encounter, we found an excellent hillside to view from.
 I’m amazed at how similar the topography is to southeastern Arizona.
-We saw a flock of helmeted guineafowl first.
-Next, a sow warthog with several piglets.
-Warthog are here in good numbers.
+We saw a flock of helmeted guineafowl first—next, a sow warthog with several piglets.
+Warthog is here in good numbers.

-Ben thought we should pursue this one, so we moved down our hillside but were stymied with a thick band of trees and brush below us-the odds that other warthogs would be in there and we’d spook them was pretty high.
+Ben thought we should pursue this one, so we moved down our hillside but were stymied with a thick band of trees and brush below us-the odds that other warthogs would be in there, and we’d spook them were pretty high.
 Over 300 yards away.

 Blesbok Hunting Area

-I tried to identify a few birds (saw a couple of Pale Chanting Goshawks being mobbed by Lapwings), lots of LBJ’s (Little Brown Jobs) flying around.
+I tried to identify a few birds (I saw a couple of Pale Chanting Goshawks being mobbed by Lapwings) and lots of LBJ’s (Little Brown Jobs) flying around.
 Blue Cranes must like this habitat as we’ve seen several and would see many more.
 Their calls sound identical to our Sandhill Cranes here in the US.

-My next day (starting to lose track now since every day was a new experience), we were going to Nick’s father’s sheep ranch located west of his ranch.
-This area was expansive grasslands with gently rolling hills, many termite/ant mounds, very few trees or shrubs.
+The next day (starting to lose track now since every day was a new experience), we were going to Nick’s father’s sheep ranch located west of his ranch.
+This area was expansive grasslands with gently rolling hills, many termite/ant mounds, and very few trees or shrubs.

 Lots of springbuck and blesbuck here.
-We drove through numerous gates to get to areas to hunt blesbuck.
+We drove through numerous gates to get to areas to hunt Blesbuck.
 I had been told these antelope were very wary.
 Shots would need to be made at longer distances with no cover on stalking approaches.
-The Land Cruiser was parked below the crest of a ridge, and Ben and I headed forth with rifle and sticks in hand.
+The Land Cruiser was parked below the ridge crest, and Ben and I headed forth with rifle and sticks in hand.